-Figure 13 shows the distribution of measured downstream bottleneck bandwidth of those Napster peers who report unknown bandwidths.
+The right graph in Figure 15 shows the distribution of measured downstream bottleneck bandwidth of Napster peers reporting unknown bandwidths.
 Overlain on top of this distribution, we have shown the distribution of measured bandwidths of all Napster peers, regardless of their reported bandwidth.
-The similarity between the two curves is obvious, from which we deduce the fact that peers which report unknown bandwidths are uniformly distributed across the population.
+The similarity between the two curves implies that peers reporting unknown bandwidths are uniformly distributed across the population.